jupyterlite/jupyterlite/docs/quickstart/using.md

 help of [`mock-socket`][mock-socket] and [WebAssembly][webassembly], without relying on any external infrastructure.

-The JupyterLite contibutors develop and maintain the following kernels:
+The JupyterLite contributors develop and maintain the following kernels:

 - a Python kernel based on [Pyodide][pyodide]:
   [https://github.com/jupyterlite/pyodide-kernel](https://github.com/jupyterlite/pyodide-kernel)